20 Smart Home Tips and Tricks to Optimize Your Smart Home

 As a general rule, for every 12 smart home devices you have, you should have at least 5Mbps of available internet bandwidth (and at least 10Mbps and likely more if you have video cameras).
 But within your home, you will need far more bandwidth as these devices (and especially video devices) offer much higher quality streams that can quickly suck up hundreds of Mbps of your network bandwidth.

 We recommend buying a router with at least twice the bandwidth you might need today.
-It might sound like overkill now, but it will prevent the need to spend more money later trying to catch up with your needs.
-This happened to us early on.
+It might sound like overkill now, but it will prevent the need to spend more money later trying to catch up.
+This happened to us.

 I have a home security system.
 Do I need smart home technology?